-Apart from PAS, no other organisation gives free, expert legal advice and representation to adult prisoners.
+Apart from PAS, no other organisation gives free, expert legal advice and representation to adult prisoners regarding Prison Law and the Prison Rules.
 Find out what we do.

 PAS timeline: key events